-(S) This course involves the study of civil and landscape details and drawings associated with site planning and land development.
-Most of this course will include the production of construction documents associated with landscape placement and site planning design using the AutoCAD Civil 3D platform.
-This course will emphasize student understanding in zoning and site development code requirements and the thought processes involved in creative design.
-Prerequisite: DRFT 1234, DRFT 2114.
+(S) This course involves the study of land development as it pertains to residential subdivision design using AutoCAD Civil 3D in the preparation of AutoCAD drawings.
+Most of this course will include the production of construction documents associated lot layout, street design, utility placement, and drainage requirements.
+This course will emphasize student understanding in zoning and site development code with emphasis on advanced use of AutoCAD Civil 3D design tools.
+Prerequisites: DRFT 1233, DRFT 2114